gbif/analytics/README.md

 (Detach from the screen with "^A d", reattach with `screen -x`.)

-- `sudo chown hdfs:hdfs -R report`, as Docker has set the owner of this directory to root.
 - Run the `country_reports/copy_placeholders.sh` script, which creates missing graphs (e.g. where a country does not publish any occurrences).
 - rsync the CSVs and figures to `root@analytics-files.gbif-uat.org:/var/www/html/analytics-files/` and check (this server is also used for gbif-dev.org)
   `rsync -avn report/ root@analytics-files.gbif-uat.org:/var/www/html/analytics-files/`